oh2th/com.sensibo/README.md

 # Sensibo

-For https://sensibo.com/ air condition controllers.
+For Sensibo Sky, Sensibo Air, Sensibo Pure and Sensibo Room Sensors.

 To install:

 1. Get an API-key from https://home.sensibo.com/me/api
-2. Set the API-key during pairing of the Sensibo device
+2. Set the API-key during pairing of the device

 ## Device: Sensibo